Loose floor tiles can be very frustrating. Why is it happening? What’s the cause? What went wrong?

 “Wait a second!
 Not enough movement?”
 I can hear already.
 “If my tiles are loose doesn’t that mean they moved too much?”

 Not Enough Movement

-There’s different kinds of forces that can put stress on a tile installation.
+There are different kinds of forces that can put stress on a tile installation.
 Your floor can move up and down.
 This is known as deflection.
 Floors can move and expand at different rates.
 For instance, according to the Ditra Handbook, concrete can move nearly twice the rate that tile moves.
-Also the tiles themselves can fluctuate in size.
+Also, the tiles themselves can fluctuate in size.
 The technical term is Thermal Expansion.
 As the temperature heats up the tiles expand.
 It’s not much.
 But if you get a whole kitchen floor of tiles that all grow very slightly bigger then it doesn’t have to be very much.
 Things get crowded in a hurry.
 For example:

 Warning: Boring technical calculations ahead! (move down to the next subheading to skip this section)